-This function returns the state of the use_scaled_dark_current flag in the detector computer.
+This function returns the use_scaled_dark_current flag for the area detector.
 If the use_scaled_dark_current flag is set in the detector computer, dark current subtraction will be done using dark current values that have been rescaled to the actual exposure time of the image.
 If the use_scaled_dark_current flag is not set, then raw unscaled dark current values will be subtracted instead.